Information and Advice

 It’s important to remember there is support available and no one has to battle through this alone, we are here for you.
 You can call the 24hr Kent Dementia Helpline on 0800 500 3014.

-The current government advice is for everyone to stay at home as much as possible and limit contact with other people.
 If you do go out you must keep your distance from people (2m apart) and ensure you wash your hands regularly to reduce the risk of transmission.

-If you are experiencing symptoms i.e. a new, persistent cough, high temperature or loss off/change to your sense of smell/taste you are advised to stay at home for seven days, if you live alone.
-If you have symptoms and live with someone else, or the person you live with has symptoms, you are all advised to stay at home for 14 days.
+If you are experiencing symptoms i.e. a new, persistent cough, high temperature or loss off/change to your sense of smell/taste you are advised to stay at home for ten days, if you live alone.
+If you have symptoms and live with someone else, or the person you live with has symptoms, you are all advised to stay at home for 10 days.
 We advise everyone to read the government guidance for households with possible coronavirus infection, which includes specific information for those living with a vulnerable person.

 If you care for someone living with dementia you may find that with many day centre and support services being suspended, you are struggling to find that bit of respite these groups provide.
 It’s important you both stay busy and keep active so try to set up different activities to do throughout the day.
 Puzzles, books, crosswords are all a great source of stimulation especially for a person living with dementia.
 It will also be beneficial for you and the person you care for to take part in some gentle daily exercises to keep you mentally and physically well.
 If you can take a route where you can socially distance from other people and stay at least 2 metres apart, why not take a walk?
 Especially as we are having some remarkably lovely weather at the moment!